LANGUAGE ARTS 7

 Summary of course content and activities:

-2. Plants for Food and Fibre investigates features, and structures of plants and their functions and uses.
+2. Plants for Food and Fibre investigates the features and structures

 Philosophy statement for teaching this course: